ranafi/CYCLOPS-2.0/README.md

 In stage one, the ADAM optimizer$`^{[7 (3)]}`$ was applied with a learning rate of 0.001 and a β of (0.9, 0.999) (*see ':train_$`\mu`$A' and ':train_$`\beta`$' in 'Hyperparameters'*) for a fixed number of iterations (*see ':train_min_steps' in 'Hyperparameters'*).

 ## 5.3 Bold Driver Optimization
-In stage two, the ADAM optimizer was applied with an initial learning rate of 0.001 and a β of (0.9, 0.999), but if the reconstruction error increased from one iteration to the next, the optimization for that iteration was undone, and the learning rate was scaled by 0.5.
+In stage two, the ADAM optimizer is applied with an initial learning rate of 0.001 and a β of (0.9, 0.999), but if the reconstruction error increases from one iteration to the next, the optimization for that iteration is undone, and the learning rate is scaled by 0.5.
-If the reconstruction error was decreased from one iteration to the next, the learning rate was scaled by 1.05.
+If the reconstruction error is decreased from one iteration to the next, the learning rate was scaled by 1.05.
-This optimization was repeated for 2050 iterations (*see ':train_max_steps' in 'Hyperparameters'*) or until the learning rate was reduced 1000-fold (equivalent to 10 consecutive learning rate decreases from the initial point, *see ':train_$`\mu`$A_scale_lim' in 'Hyperparameters'*), whichever came first.
+This optimization is repeated for 2050 iterations (*see ':train_max_steps' in 'Hyperparameters'*) or until the learning rate is reduced 1000-fold (equivalent to 10 consecutive learning rate decreases from the initial point, *see ':train_$`\mu`$A_scale_lim' in 'Hyperparameters'*), whichever comes first.
 This is the Flux.jl implementation of the bold-drive optimization implemented in Anafi et. al 2017$`^{[6 (1)]}`$.

 ```mermaid